the-anweddol-project/Anweddol-client/docs/source/developer_section/cli/json_output.md

 {
 	"status": "ERROR",
 	"message": MESSAGE,
-	"data": DATA
+	"result": DATA
 }
 ```

+- *MESSAGE*

-- `MESSAGE` : A specific message that describes the error
+  A specific message that describes the error.

+- *DATA*

-- `DATA` : The data dictionary affiliated to the message content
+  The data dictionary affiliated to the message content.

 If the CLI received an invalid response from the server, `DATA` will be :